physics-faas/global-continuum-placement/README.md

 #### Foa-Energy scheduling policy

-Foa-Energy is an algorithm based on a single-constrained optimization Linear Program, that in addition to extra constraints turns into a multi-objective optimization algorithm.
+`Foa-Energy` is an algorithm based on a Linear Program, to optimize the placement of batches of serverless functions in terms of `energy consumption`, `data transfers`, `execution time`, and `number of machines used`.
+It uses a single-constrained optimization Linear Program, that in addition to extra constraints turns into a multi-objective optimization algorithm.

 To take a decision of scheduling, Foa-Energy needs to have access to the platform description, where the different clusters and the number of nodes (or machines) per cluster are available.
 As a direct inputs, Foa-Energy needs to receive, per cluster (these inputs are provided into the workload json file):
 - `"averageDuration"`: 5.36,